caffodian/mezzanine-buffer/README.rst

 Features
 --------

-- Adds a list of your Buffer profiles to the status section of any :python:`Displayable` admin.
+- Adds a list of your Buffer profiles to the status section of any `Displayable` admin.
-- If the publish_date of :python:`Displayable` is in the future, it will be scheduled for that time.
+- If the publish_date of `Displayable` is in the future, it will be scheduled for that time.

 TODO
 ----